 - Fear, anger, grief or depression bubbles, when we struggle to engage with the world outside of our head and heart.

-The bubbles can make us feel safe or separate
+Emotional bubbles can make us feel safe or separate.

 Bubbles may give us time and space to feel safe, to think things through, to just be, to recharge our batteries – physically, emotionally and spiritually.